ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week3/index.md

 want to look it up it has to do with URL encoding, a topic we won't address right now.)

+You can assume that the `s=` parameter always comes before the `user=` parameter, and they are always separated by a `&` as shown above.

 Show the code for your `ChatServer`, and two screenshots of using `/add-message`.

 For **each** of the two screenshots, describe: